Global and regional/continental trends in family size, sex ratios, and ageing/greying

 - Decrease in potential workforce in a country.
 Smaller family size means lower fertility or birthrate.
 This will lead to a shortage of people in the working population

-- Large ageing population, putting a lot of strain on the government to provide medical healthcare and other benefits
+- A large ageing population, putting a lot of strain on the government to provide medical healthcare and other benefits

 - Oh the other hand, smaller family sizes could lead to better services – education, healthcare, etc. due to a small population depending on the state.